journal-club/wiki-data/abc.md

 </center>

 We know look at each point of the manifesto in detail.
-A copyof the complete manifesto can be found on the Election Commission, BPHC Facebook Page ([click here]()).
+A copy of the complete manifesto can be found on the Election Commission, BPHC Facebook Page ([click here](https://www.facebook.com/pg/ElectionCommissionBPHC/photos/?tab=album&album_id=2073505522893105)).

 # Cultural Book of BPHC: Not Fulfilled
 The idea behind the Cultural Book of BPHC was to create an archive for all the cultural activities conducted by the regional associations and clubs over the course of an academic semester.